promatia/acts/act_proposals/economy.md

 - Central Bank Officer

 #### Segment 2: Appointment
-All management positions shall be appointed by the PEM.
+All management positions shall be appointed by the Minister.

 ## Part 3: Currency